thoughtfulbloke/letter2ed/README.md

 annual CMR gives an excess of 1%.

 Gibson’s method produces results further from actuarial standard methods than the K&K method.
-The reason for Gibson’s model preforming so poorly compared to K&K lies in implicitly misapplying death rates by age.
+The reason for Gibson’s model performing so poorly compared to K&K lies in implicitly misapplying death rates by age.
 Young people migrate a lot and die little.
 Old people migrate little and die a lot.
 Applying a correction based on the amount of migration to the